radicle-foundation/radworks-governance/manual.md

 - Upgrades to the on-chain governance system (Compound Governor)
 - Changes to parameters of Treasury-governed contracts (e.g. Drips)

-To learn more about token governance and how the RadicleDAO’s on-chain governance system works, [see here](https://wiki.tally.xyz/docs/compound-governor).
+To learn more about token governance and how Radworks’ on-chain governance system works, [see here](https://wiki.tally.xyz/docs/compound-governor).

 ### Off-chain

-In addition to the on-chain governance system, the RadicleDAO manages a set of off-chain processes and resources that define the rules for participating in the DAO.
+In addition to the on-chain governance system, Radworks manages a set of off-chain processes and resources that define the rules for participating in the DAO.
 These processes and resources are maintained off-chain, but updates to these documents still require formal community approval via Snapshot vote.

 See Proposal Process for more info.

 ## **Governance Toolkit**

-The primary tools for The RadicleDAO governance are:
+The primary tools for Radworks governance are:

 - **[Snapshot](https://snapshot.org/#/gov.radicle.eth)**: Off-chain voting platform for *Formal Reviews*
 - **[Boardroom](https://boardroom.io/radicle/proposals)**: Platform for delegation, off- and on-chain voting, and proposal creation.